 Loreto is a region located in the northeast of Peru and borders Ecuador, Colombia, and Brazil.
 It is a gigantic area, with a variety of things to do and unforgettable places to visit.

 Can you imagine taking a jungle hike, sailing on a luxury cruise, seeing wild animals in their natural habitat, getting to know the native communities?.
 It has to be awesome.

 The region of Loreto crosses the flowing Amazon River.
 This famous river is considered to be the widest and most flowing river in the world.

-Some of the most interesting experiences I would like to live in Loreto is to walk through the jungle or do boating and listen to the sound of nature and do night photography, it has to be a wonder to see the stars there.
+Some of the most interesting experiences I would like to live in Loreto are walking through the jungle or boating and listening to the sound of nature, and doing night photography; it has to be a wonder to see the stars there.

 I would also love to stay in a lodge in Iquitos and do community tourism with native communities.

 What to See in Iquitos

 Iquitos is the gateway to the Peruvian jungle and also the starting point to live all these experiences.
-Iquitos is the sixth most populous city in Peru with almost 500,000 inhabitants.
-64 native communities are preserved here.
+Iquitos is the sixth most populous city in Peru, with almost 500,000 inhabitants.
+In addition, 64 native communities are preserved here.

 This city is located on the banks of the Amazon river and lives practically of tourism.
 What you can visit in Iquitos, some of its best-known places are:

 - Casa de Fierro, designed by Gustave Eiffel, the same as the Eiffel Tower in Paris.

 - The Amazon Museum, with its collection of statues of indigenous people of the different ethnicities of the region.

 - The Tarapacá boardwalk, where you can see the houses built during the era of the rubber boom, admirable buildings overlooking the river, houses plastered with tiles.

 Lush vegetation and more than 130 species of mammals.
 Here we can see jaguars, wild cats, river wolves, and endangered monkeys.